Hybrid moments of the Riemann zeta-function

 and $\sum\nolimits_1$ is the same expression with $G=T^\e$ in the exponential factor.
 The other two terms, which arise after the squaring of the right-hand side of (3.1), are clearly less difficult to deal with.
 Note that

 and write the sines as exponentials.
-We use Lemma 2 and its variants to remove the terms $a_3n^{3/2}t^{-1/2} + \ldots$ from the exponentials, in the same way as was explained in detail in the author's works [12]--[14].
+For $G\ge T^{1/7+\e}$ we use Taylor's formula to remove the terms $a_7n^{7/2}T^{-5/2}+\ldots$ from all functions $f$ coming from Lemma 1.
+Namely we can truncate the tails of series after sufficiently many terms to obtain a negligible error term.
+There remain only finitely many terms, but the exponentials are identical, so it suffices to treat the first terms only.
 Then we integrate by parts many times, as was done in the previous part of the proof.
-It transpires that the non-negligible contribution will come from the triplets $(m,n,k)\;(\in\NN^3)$ satisfying
+Thus we are left with sums containing the exponential